Spot Color – Process Color CMYK Tutorial

 You can use two or three spot color inks.
-Usually when you want four spot color inks, it’s best to use CMYK process color.
-The exception is, for example, if you have a logo color that does not reproduce well in process color.
+Usually when you want four spot color inks, it is best to use CMYK process color.
+The exception is for example, if you have a logo color that does not reproduce well in process color.
 You need to print it in spot.
 You see, if you compare the same spot color next to process color inks, the print result may be different about half the time.

 A company like Coca Cola has to have their signature red logo in spot color.
 It would not look like the same red in process color.
 Consistent branding is important for companies big and small!

 Process color is CMYK and is the four inks used on a printing press.
 It is composed of: cyan, magenta, yellow and black.
 Color photographs are printed in CMYK process color.
 Then there are duotones, but that is another tutorial!

 All we need to know about the paper stock is whether it is coated or uncoated.
 Books can be printed on either.
 The endpapers of a hardcover book are usually printed on uncoated stock, but not always.
 Ask us, or take a look at the quote we’ve provided.

 InDesign swatches palette